Home

 • Eco-friendly landscaping.
 Do you like making yards beautiful with plants and flowers?
 Do you have or are you willing to learn eco-friendly practices for planting, fertilizing and mulching?
 Then maybe landscaping is for you.
 Most homeowners like the look of landscaping but just don't have the time to either plant it or maintain it.
 Come up with a list of services and prices.
 Advertise yourself as environmentally friendly (and stick to it).
 Doing great work is your best advertisement your customers' neighbors!

 • Lawn service.
 Not glamorous certainly - but well-paying?
 Definitely.
-This can be a physically intensive job that requires at least a lawn mower.
+These can be a physically intensive jobs for teens that requires at least a lawn mower.
 Ideally, you can use a mower that you already own (with your parents' permission) otherwise you could spend your summer earnings paying for the equipment.
 Be sure to keep in mind that using heavy equipment and certain power tools can be dangerous - potentially making it one of the worst summer jobs for teenagers.

 Now that you have some entrepreneurial ideas on best summer jobs for teenagers - what else can you think of?

-Return to Summer Jobs-Teens from Summer Jobs as an Entrepreneur
+Return to Jobs for Teens from Summer Jobs as an Entrepreneur